Why more workers are getting paid time off on Election Day

 U.S. politicians have tried for decades to give workers the day off on Election Day and make it a federal holiday to no avail — a contrast with most other developed nations, which hold their national elections on weekends.
 Michele Swers, a professor of American government at Georgetown University, told Marketplace that creating any federal holiday is difficult and “would be like trying to pass a constitutional amendment.”

-In 2016, nearly 56% of the U.S. voting-age population cast ballots in the 2016 presidential election, which puts the nation behind most developed countries, according to the Pew Research Center.
+In 2016, nearly 56% of the U.S. voting-age population cast ballots in that year’s presidential election, which puts the nation behind most developed countries, according to the Pew Research Center.

 In response to low voter turnout, initiatives like Time to Vote (a coalition led by the business community) and Electionday.org have launched in recent years and are pushing companies to give their employees paid time off.

 Michael D. Martinez, a political science professor at the University of Florida, said he thinks more companies are implementing policies like these partly because it helps bolster their brand.

 “They can point to these activities, as well as others, that support their corporate image of being good corporate citizens in their communities,” Martinez said.